slint-ui/slint/docs/langref/src/focus.md

 ```

 If you use the `forward-focus` property on a `Window`, then the specified element will receive
-the focus the very first time the window receives the focus - it becomes the initial focus element.
+the focus the first time the window receives the focus - it becomes the initial focus element.